Get rich quick schemes, scams, and fraud

 If something promises you wealth within a short period of time, avoid it.

 Promises of no effort, or little effort, mean no return.

-Ignore unsolicited emails, phone calls, or texts offering money-making schemes.
+Ignore unsolicited emails, phone calls, or texts offering money-making schemes or SIPP transfers.

 Never send a stranger money through any form of money transfer services.